 [,1] [,2] [1,] 21 NA [2,] 46 11 [3,] NA 19 After passing na.print argument to empty [,1] [,2] [1,] 21 [2,] 46 11 [3,] 19

-As you can see in the output that after passing the na.print to empty, some values are entirely disappeared from the matrix because we are telling R that replace NA values with nothing.
+As you can see in the output, after passing the na.print to empty, some values entirely disappeared from the matrix because we are telling R to replace NA values with nothing.

 To concate strings in R, use the paste() function.
 We will define the paste() method inside the print() method.